tuple

 Argument Description

-iterable An iterable object whose elements are to be included in the tuple.
+iterable An iterable object whose elements will be included in the tuple.

 Return Value